th1j5/ouroboros.rocks/content/en/blog/20210320-ouroboros-rina.md

 and after that, the programs decide which protocol to use (which can be implicit).
 What was in the _specs_ , what the RINA API was actually doing, was piggybacking these exchanges!
-Now, we have no issues with that from an operational perspective, in effect the Ouroboros flow allocator has a _piggyback API_.
+Now, we have no issues with that from an operational perspective: _en effet_, the Ouroboros flow allocator has a _piggyback API_.
 But the contents of the piggybacked information in Ouroboros is _opaque_.
 And all this has another, even bigger, implication.
-One that I would come to via another line of reasoning some time later.
+One that I would only figure out via another line of reasoning some time later.

 With ARCFIRE rolling along and the implementation of the _rumba_ framework in full swing, Sander was working on the link-state routing